E. T. York: Extension service

-In 1959, York returned to his alma mater to succeed the retiring P. O. Davis as director of the Alabama Cooperative Extension Service in Auburn, Alabama.
-York remains the youngest person to serve as Alabama Extension director.
+In 1959, York returned to his alma mater to succeed P.O.
+Davis as director of the Alabama Cooperative Extension Service in Auburn, Alabama.
+At the time of his appointment, York became the youngest person to serve as director of Alabama Extension.

-York's two-year tenure as extension director, though brief, was considered a watershed event in Alabama Extension history, reflected in the laudatory remarks in contemporary Alabama newspapers, including the Andalusia Star-News, which described his brief directorship as "a new and enlightened era" in Alabama farming.
-York's vision of the Alabama Extension was that of an organization committed to the economic betterment of the state as a whole, rather than only to the farming sector or to urban Alabamians with lawn and gardening problems.
+Contemporary state newspapers, including the Andalusia Star-News, credited the program with expanding its economic development focus under York's leadership.
+He envisioned Alabama Extension as an organization committed to the economic advancement of the entire state—beyond just the farming community or urban residents seeking lawn and garden advice.

-He was a vocal supporter of cooperation with other groups, calling on extension educators to "make these other groups members of our own team rather than [to] compete with them by attempting to do the total job by ourselves."
-Perceiving the need for a highly trained and qualified staff, York developed a liberal study program to allow extension professionals to qualify for leave to pursue advanced degrees while earning full pay.
-York also established a practice of replacing vacancies only with professionals with advanced degrees—a policy credited with greatly enhancing the quality of Alabama Extension programming.
+He supported cooperation with other groups, calling on extension educators to "make these other groups members of our own team rather than to compete with them by attempting to do the total job by ourselves."
+Perceiving the need for a highly trained and qualified staff, York developed a study program to allow extension professionals to pursue advanced degrees while earning full pay.
+York also established a practice of replacing vacancies only with professionals with advanced degrees— a policy that enhanced the quality of Alabama Extension programming.

-York is remembered for ending the long-standing public perception that the Alabama Extension was hopelessly entangled in local, state and even national politics.
+During York’s tenure, the Alabama Extension sought to distance itself from local, state, and national politics.
 One of his earliest actions as the new Alabama Extension director was to remove the organization from partisan politics.
-He invited the senior county extension agents to a dinner, all of whom had actively used their positions in state and local politics, and announced to his shocked audience that anyone who used his position for political gain or influence in the future would be summarily fired.
+He invited the senior county extension agents to dinner, all of whom had actively used their positions in state and local politics, and announced that anyone who used his position for political gain or influence in the future would be fired.

-In 1961, at the request of U.S. Secretary of Agriculture Orville Freeman, York took a planned leave of absence as director of the Alabama Extension to serve as the administrator for the federal Extension Service (now the Cooperative State Research, Education and Extension Service) in Washington, D.C., and became the youngest person to ever hold the position.
+In 1961, at the request of U.S. Secretary of Agriculture Orville Freeman, York took a leave of absence as director of the Alabama Extension to serve as the administrator for the federal Extension Service (now the Cooperative State Research, Education and Extension Service) in Washington, D.C., becoming the youngest person to ever hold the position.